Accordion

 Returns a stateful value, persisted in localStorage, and a function to update it.

-• Use the useRef() hook to create a ref that will hold the name of the value in localStorage.
+useRef()hook to create a ref that will hold thenameof the value inlocalStorage. - Use 3 instances of the

-• NOTE: The hook is meant for use with primitive values (i.e. not objects) and doesn't account for changes to localStorage due to other code.
-Both of these issues can be easily handled (e.g. JSON serialization and handling the 'storage' event).
+localStoragedue to other code.
+Both of these issues can be easily handled (e.g. JSON serialization and handling the'storage'event).

 const usePersistedState = (name, defaultValue) => {